At a glance: Super Tuesday states and delegate counts

 Biden won Texas in one of the big surprises of Super Tuesday.

+Of the 82 delegates already assigned, Biden had 42, Sanders 38, Bloomberg one and Warren one.

-Sanders had been widely favored to win but Biden invested heavily in the state and enjoyed a late surge in support as other moderate candidates pulled out of the race.
+Sanders had been widely favored to win Texas, and possibly by a big margin, but Biden enjoyed a late surge in support as other moderate candidates pulled out of the race.

-Former New York Mayor Bloomberg also spent massively in the state and appeared to be taking a share of the moderate vote.
-With more than half the precincts reporting, he was in third with 16%.
+Former New York Mayor Bloomberg also spent massively in Texas and had about 15% support.
+While Bloomberg took some moderate votes away from Biden, Sanders also saw his share of the vote undermined by Warren, a fellow liberal senator, who had about 11.4% support.

 Delegate count: 110